Elyse Knowles: Early life

-Elyse was born and raised in Melbourne to Stuart and Kim on 30 September 1992.
+Knowles was born and raised in Melbourne to Stuart and Kim on 30 September 1992.
 She has two younger siblings: a sister, Tahlea, and a brother, Brayden.
+She grew up in the suburb of Eltham and attended Eltham High School.

-Elyse started modeling when she was 10 years old.
-Throughout primary school, she worked for a group of family brands, such as Target, until she was chosen for a Jay Jays campaign.
+Knowles started modelling when she was 10 years old.
+Throughout primary school she worked for a group of family brands like Target Australia, until she was chosen for a Jay Jays campaign.
 When she turned 16, she travelled to China and Hong Kong to model internationally.

 Career

 In 2015, she became a fitness model for Billabong and also designated as an ambassador for the Formula 1 Rolex Australian Grand Prix as well as the Melbourne Spring Racing ambassador.
-Elyse also launched her own fashion label, “Evrryday”.
+Elyse also launched her own fashion label, "Evrryday".

-In 2016, Elyse was the face of ulta3 and the Caulfield Cup Carnival, an ambassador for ATC Longines Golden Slipper alongside Rachel Griffiths, and an ambassador for DHL’s “Safer Beaches” campaign.
+In 2016, Knowles was the face of ulta3 and the Caulfield Cup Carnival, an ambassador for ATC Longines Golden Slipper alongside Rachel Griffiths, and an ambassador for DHL's "Safer Beaches" campaign.

-Elyse and her boyfriend Josh Barker were one of five couples competing in Nine Network’s thirteenth season of The Block, premiered on 30 July 2017.
+Knowles and her boyfriend Josh Barker were one of five couples competing in Nine Network's thirteenth season of The Block, premiered on 30 July 2017.
 They won when their renovated house was sold at auction to comedian Dave Hughes for $3.067 million AUD.
 This allowed the couple to pay off their mortgage.
-In the same year, Elyse became WaterAid’s event ambassador, in her first charity ambassador role.
+In the same year, Elyse became WaterAid's event ambassador, in her first charity ambassador role.